 Where to Plant Hostas

-To plant hostas, select a spot that receives part to full shade.
-Most types of hostas can withstand morning, but prefer a shady setting.
+To plant hostas, select a spot that receives partial to full shade.
+Most types of hostas can withstand morning sun but prefer a shady setting.
 It’s important to know that these perennials grow best in soil that’s fertile and full of organic matter.
 Avoid planting hostas in heavy clay soil, which won’t offer enough drainage.
 In areas that receive a lot of snow in the winter, to protect stems and leaves, place hostas where snow tends to pile up.